hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 -->

 Karma is used for application development.
-To be more specific, for realtime testing while developing the application.
+To be more specific, for realtime testing while developing an application.
-Since continous testing is central in agile development karma will mostly be found in agile projects.
+Since continous testing is central in agile development Karma will mostly be found in agile projects.
 It supports many points of the agile manifesto like test-driven development (TDD) and continous integration and can therefore be a very useful tool.
 Thus, the users of Karma are mostly professional developers.